 Summary

-In this activity, students solve a problem using a table of values.
+In this activity, students create a table of values to represent and solve a patterning problem.

 Materials